MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyAutoGrow</b>.

-#### AutoGrow.Enabled

-A numeric value that determines whether automatic log growth is enabled.
-Any nonzero value enables automatic growth.

 ### -field PolicyParameters.AutoGrow.Enabled

 A numeric value that determines whether automatic log growth is enabled.
 Any nonzero value enables automatic growth.